Why we're installing smart meters

 13. Will I need a separate app to view my detailed consumption data?

 No, you don’t need to download any additional apps to access your data.
-You can contact our Smart Operations team on 0800 6681337 or send them an email to request your smart meter reads at any point and you will soon be able to access them from your online account from any device.
+You’ll be able to access it from your online account from any device.

 14. Can you connect smart meters to other smart devices?